divonbriesen/StudentLogger/README.md

 # StudentLogger

-The intention of this app is a way for students to mark attendance and so the teacher/TA's can see:
+The intention of this app is a way for students to mark attendance and so the teacher/TA's can see/track/grade/review, and most importantly select randomly.

+ALPHA-
+1.
+Need a webhosted site that has a clean/clear URL
+- where we can paste a list and have it randomly generate a names
+- advanced:
+into which a student can type a name, and have the name added to an (existing) list of names.

 - That they logged in
  - when they logged in
  - when they logged out